-StriaTM Cladding has tested to check its resistance to permanent moisture induced deterioration (rotting) by passing the following tests in accordance with AS/NZS 2908.2:
+StriaTM Cladding is resistant to permanent moisture induced deterioration (rotting) and meets the requirements of the following tests in accordance with the AS/NZS 2908.2:

-- Heat Rain (Clause 6.5).
+- Heat Rain (Clause 6.5)

-- Water Permeability (Clause 8.2.2).
+- Water Permeability (Clause 8.2.2)

-- Warm Water (Clause 8.2.4).
+- Warm Water (Clause 8.2.4)

-- Soak Dry (Clause 8.2.5).
+- Soak Dry (Clause 8.2.5)

-4.12 Alpine Regions
+4.11 Alpine Regions

-In regions subject to freeze/thaw conditions, StriaTM Cladding, HomeRABTM Pre-Cladding/RABTM Board must not be in direct contact with snow or ice build up for extended periods, e.g. external walls in alpine regions must be protected where snowdrifts over winter are expected.
+In regions subject to freeze/thaw conditions, StriaTM Cladding, must not be in direct contact with snow or ice build up for extended periods, e.g. external walls in alpine regions must be protected where snowdrifts over winter are expected.